YSKM0/Calcul-quantique-/README.md

 The project focuses on quantum computing.

 Content :
-In this repository, you will find the following items:
+In this repository, you will find the following items :
 1. Projet Report (written in French)

-2. Reference Books used
+(PS : Reference Books - Quantum Walks and Search Algorithms)